tiprankstipranks

 Changed

-We may experience difficulties identifying future acquisition opportunities or completing such transactions.
-Even if we complete such transactions, we may have difficulty integrating or otherwise realizing the benefits of such acquisitions.
+We may experience difficulties in connection with future acquisitions, divestitures and other strategic actions.
+Even if completed, we may have difficulty integrating or otherwise realizing the benefits of such transactions.

-As part of our business strategy to expand our product offerings and geographic presence, we intend to continue pursuing acquisitions of complementary businesses, licensing arrangements and strategic partnerships such as our acquisition of Dermavant and our agreements with Centergene and Lilly to promote Emgality and Rayvow in Europe.
-However, we may experience difficulties identifying future acquisition opportunities or completing such transactions.
-Many of our competitors for these opportunities are well established and have extensive experience identifying and effecting these types of strategic acquisitions.
+Any expansion of our product offerings and geographic presence would likely rely on acquisitions of complementary businesses, licensing arrangements and strategic partnerships.
+In addition, our current strategy includes potential divestitures of certain products or business lines.
+We may experience difficulties identifying future acquisition or disposition opportunities or completing such transactions, including in light of our current capital allocation priority of deploying excess cash to reduce our net leverage ratio.
+Many of our competitors for acquisition opportunities are well established, have greater available financial resources, and have extensive experience identifying and effecting these types of strategic acquisitions.
 Moreover, some of these competitors may possess greater financial, technical, human and other resources than we do.
-Further, any future transactions may not be completed in a timely manner, on a cost-effective basis, or at all, and we may not realize the expected benefits of any acquisition, license arrangement or strategic partnerships.
+Any acquisitions or divestitures would require significant investment of time and resources, may disrupt our business and distract management from other responsibilities and may result in losses on the disposition of, or continued financial involvement in, the divested business, including through indemnification or other financial arrangements, for a period following the transaction, which could adversely affect our business, financial condition or results of operations.
+Further, any future transactions may not be completed in a timely manner, on a cost-effective basis, or at all.
+Even if completed, we may not realize the expected benefits of any acquisition, license arrangement or strategic partnership.
 For example, there are risks associated with regulatory approval of any product we may acquire, and even if approved, such approvals may not be secured in the timeframes we anticipate.
-See "We may be unable to market our pharmaceutical products or medical devices if we do not obtain and maintain required regulatory approvals or marketing authorizations" below.
+See the risk factor below entitled "We may be unable to market our pharmaceutical products or medical devices if we do not obtain and maintain required regulatory approvals or marketing authorizations".
 In addition, such acquisition opportunities may relate to products, technologies or operations with which we have limited or no historical experience.
-Even if we are successful in making acquisitions or entering into other business development arrangements, the products and technologies we acquire may not be successful or may require significantly greater resources and investments than we originally anticipate, including due to material issues that we fail to identify in connection with our due diligence of the counterparty and its products or product candidates.
-We could experience negative effects on our results of operations and financial condition from acquisition-related charges, amortization of intangible assets and asset impairment charges.
+Even if we are successful in making acquisitions or entering into other business development arrangements, the products and technologies we acquire may not be successful or may require significantly greater resources and investments than we originally anticipate, including due to material issues that are not foreseen, identified or disclosed in connection with our due diligence of the counterparty and its products or product candidates.
+We could experience negative effects on our results of operations or financial condition from acquisition-related charges, amortization of intangible assets and asset impairment charges.
 Integrating acquired businesses could lead us to experience numerous risks related to combining geographically separated organizations, systems and facilities and personnel with diverse backgrounds, as well as encountering unforeseen cybersecurity risks and breaches from the businesses acquired or their manufacturers and vendors and unforeseen product liability matters.
-Any of the foregoing could materially and adversely affect our business, financial condition, results of operations or cash flows.
+Similarly, divestitures may adversely impact our business, operating results, or financial condition if we are unable to achieve the anticipated benefits from such divestitures, or if we are unable to offset impacts from the loss of revenue associated with the divested asset or business line.
+Even following a divestiture or other exit strategy, we may have certain continuing obligations to former employees, customers, suppliers, landlords or other third parties.
+We may also have continuing liabilities related to former employees, assets or businesses.
+Such obligations may have a material adverse impact on our results of operations or financial condition.
+Our failure to achieve the long-term plan for acquired businesses, as well as any other adverse consequences associated with our acquisition, divestiture and strategic activities, could have a material adverse effect on our business, financial condition, or results of operations.

 Corporate Activity and Growth - Risk 2